-Soaltee Hotel Ltd. has made investment in two subsidiaries where holding in one is 100% and on the other is 99.63% (previous year 73.63%).
+Soaltee Hotel Ltd. has made investment in one subsidiary where holding is 100%.
 Upon consolidation of the financial statements, total portion of financial statements is added by eliminating the portion of other shareholders by way of non-controlling interest.

 4.3 Reserves and Retained Earnings